sobhan-fld/SustainVision/README.md

 researchers, and students to quantify and minimize the environmental impact of their deep learning projects.

-The repository currently focuses on the interactive configuration layer that orchestrates model selection, dataset setup, hardware targeting, and hyperparameter tuning.
+The repository provides an interactive configuration layer that orchestrates model selection, dataset setup, hardware targeting, and hyperparameter tuning.
 The configuration is persisted so future training runs can share the same baseline—an essential step toward reproducible, low-impact experiments.
+The codebase is modular, with training logic organized into focused modules for losses, optimizers, models, reporting, and schedule management.

 Key Capabilities
 ----------------